-Different species will require different growing conditions and you can check their preferred position in our bulb planting depth chart below.
-As a rule, most will need a well drained soil that won't sit waterlogged in winter which may cause them to rot.
+Different species require different growing conditions, and you can check their preferred position in our bulb planting depth chart below.
+As a general rule, plant your bulbs in well drained soil.
+Those sitting in waterlogged soil will rot.

-Planting bulbs in containers allows you to move your display into prime position while they are in full bloom.
-After flowering the containers can be moved out of view while the bulbs die back and become dormant.
+Planting bulbs in containers allows you to move your display into prime position while they’re in full bloom.
+After flowering, the containers can be moved out of view while the bulbs die back and become dormant.
 Use a good quality general purpose compost and mix in a handful of fine grit to improve drainage.
-Alternatively you can choose specially prepared bulb compost.
+Alternatively, you can choose specially prepared bulb compost.

 Water bulbs in containers regularly as they begin to grow, and continue throughout their flowering period.
 Once the foliage begins to die back you can gradually reduce watering as they enter their dormant period.

-If squirrels and mice become a problem then protect your containers of bulbs by covering the top of the pot with a piece of chicken wire.
-Once the shoots appear you can remove it to allow the foliage and flowers space to grow.
+If squirrels and mice become a problem, protect your containers of bulbs by covering the top of the pot with a piece of chicken wire.
+Once the shoots appear you can remove it to give the foliage and flowers space to grow.

-Naturalising bulbs in grass can make an impressive display.
-They are best grown in informal areas of grass that can be left unmown while the bulb foliage dies back.
+Naturalising bulbs in your lawn can create an impressive display.
+They’re best grown informally in grass that can be left unmown until the bulb foliage dies back.

-For a really natural look, gently scatter them across the planting area and plant each one where it lands.
-Use a sturdy trowel or bulb planter to dig a hole to the recommended bulb planting depth and drop the bulb into the hole, making sure that it is facing the right way up.
+For a really natural look, gently scatter them across the planting area and bury each one where it lands.
+Use a sturdy trowel or bulb planter to dig a hole to the recommended planting depth and drop the bulb in, making sure that it’s facing the right way up.
 Cover the bulb with soil and gently firm the earth around the bulbs to fill any pockets of air.
 Avoid treading the ground afterwards as this may damage the bulb growing tips as the soil settles.

-If you are planting large numbers of bulbs then it may be simpler to lift an entire piece of turf with a spade and arranging the bulbs beneath it before relaying the turf.
+If you’re planting large numbers of bulbs then it may be simpler to lift an entire piece of turf with a spade and arrange the bulbs beneath before replacing it.

 Bulb planting depths vary depending on their size and species; but as a rule of thumb, most bulbs can be planted at a depth of approximately 3 times their own height.
-Some tubers, such as Begonias, are best started off indoors or in a frost free greenhouse before transplanting outdoors.
+There are a couple of exceptions to this – cyclamen and begonia tubers should be planted just at the soil surface and, in the case of begonias, you should start them off in pots indoors.
 Full growing instructions can be found on individual product pages.

 Bulb/Tuber | When to plant bulbs | Bulb Planting depths | Planting distance between bulbs | Position |